ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 ## 💅 The Style

-The style of your blog doesn't really count too much at the beginning.
+The styling of your blog, as in how it looks doesn't really count too much at the beginning.

 Your writing style on the other hand makes all the difference.

-Depending on who your audience is you have to adjust the tone of your conversation.
+Depending on who your audience is, you have to adjust the tone of your conversation.

 For example as I picked someone much older and experienced then me as a target audience it would make no sense if I had a "know it all" tone.
 My audience isn't native english speakers so I won't be complicating my language and I'll limit my vocabulary in an effort to be as clear and accessible as possible.

-If you really want to make something unique you can have custom illustrations in your style.
+If you really want to make something unique one thing you can do is have custom illustrations in your style.
 Having a coherent style for illustrations in your blog can be something that makes people remember about you.

 Other than big corporate blogs [Wait But Why](https://waitbutwhy.com/) does this very well.